Notice of Pre-AIA or AIA Status

 Thus, the combination enables:

-generating, by the network element of the private network, a first security parameter of the terminal device based on the root key of the private network (e.g. Wu, fig. 1:step 6; par.
+generating, by the session management network element of the private network, a first security parameter of the terminal device based on the root key of the private network and an auxiliary parameter (e.g. Wu, fig. 1:step 6; par.
 9, “IK” and/or “CK” and/or “intermediate key” and/or “user plane cipher key”, and/or “control plane cipher key”, and/or “control plane integrity key” and/or “KeNB“), wherein the first security parameter includes an intermediate key, the intermediate is keNodeB (e.g. Wu, par.
 9, fig. 1:step 6 – “security parameter” includes a “KeNB“, also known as a keNodeB ; or see also Wu, par.
 7, par.
 7 - “KeNB“ ), and the first security parameter is usable to derive an air interface user plane key of the private network of the terminal device (e.g. Wu, par.
 9, 107, 117, 118);

 Regarding claim 2, Wu discloses: